ARYAN172003/OasisinfoDS/README.md

 # OasisinfoDS

-Data Science
-Data Science Project
-This is a machine learning project that uses linear regression to predict sales based on advertising spending.
+This is a data science project that uses linear regression to predict sales based on advertising spending.

 Table of Contents
 Introduction